zhullyb/monyhar/monyhar/docs/fuchsia/build_instructions.md

 ### (Linux-only) Install any required host packages

-Chromium relies on some platform packages to be present in order to build.
+Monyhar relies on some platform packages to be present in order to build.
 You can install the current set of required packages with:

 ```shell